jronallo/iiif-workshop/workshop/image/parameters-play.md

 You can also try manipulating these other images.
 Given is the scheme, server, and prefix then a list of image identifiers.

+Start with the base URI add the image identifier and then add on the different Image API parameters.

 > Challenge: Try to use the region parameter to get a particular section of the image like a face or a painting in a painting.

 **NCSU Libraries** https://iiif.lib.ncsu.edu/iiif